DogmaDragon/Stash-Docs/docs/Add-ons/Scrapers.md

 ## Scrapers
 Scrapers are the way to retrieve information from websites for your movies/scenes/galleries/performers...etc.
 Using scrapers wisely, you can avoid typing information manually and repetitively.
 They can help you quickly establish links between movies/scenes and performers/studios, add relative tags, then download covers/posters for easy recognition.
 It's a great feature to organize your video or image collections.<br>
 All scrapers are ".yml" files.
-Some scrapers like script scrapers also come with their own ".py" files or ".js" files.
+Some scrapers like script scrapers also come with their own ".py", ".rb" or ".js" files.

 ### Installation
 To install a scraper: